mgrove36/portfolio/young-reporter/index.md

 ---
-title: BBC Young Reporter Article Creator
+title: BBC Young Reporter Article Generator
 description: A tool to create markdown files from news articles and their metadata for uploading to the Reading School BBC Young Reporter website.
 layout: default
 icon: comment
 ---

+### Instructions

-Fill in the fields below, and then click the *download* button to create a file to be uploaded to Reading School's BBC Young Reporter website.
+Fill in the fields below, and then click the *download* button to generate a file to be uploaded to Reading School's BBC Young Reporter website.

-Give the authors' names in the format `First_Name Last_Initial`, and separate multiple authors with a comma - e.g. `John D, Emma S`
+Give the authors' names in the format `First_Name Last_Initial`, and separate multiple authors with a comma - e.g. `John D, Emma S`.

 * If there are any headings inside your article, please place `# ` in front of them.
 * For subtitles, use `## `, as so on for smaller headings, up to and including `###### `.